Rachel Dyer: Plot

 The novel opens with an overview from the narrator of the historical context preceding the Salem witch trials.
-The narrator describes belief in witchcraft as a universal human trait that was well established amongst educated authorities in the 1690s in both the United Kingdom and British North America.
+The narrator describes belief in witchcraft as a universal human trait that was well established amongst educated authorities of the 1690s in both England and its colonies.
 When Puritans fled persecution in England and colonized New England, they quickly turned to violence to control Quaker colonists and Indigenous Wampanoag.
 Mary Dyer was executed for her religious convictions and fellow Quaker Elizabeth Hutchinson (based on Anne Hutchinson) cursed their persecutors.
 A series of events impacting the Massachusetts Bay Colony fulfilled that curse: King Phillip's War, King William's War, epidemics, an earthquake, fires, storms, conflict within the church, and finally, the witch trials.
 The narrator then introduces the peculiarities of colonial court proceedings and early Puritan leaders, Governor William Phips and Reverend Matthew Paris (based on Samuel Parris).

 Paris is grieving for his recently deceased wife.
 Psychologically vulnerable and superstitious, he centers his life on his ten-year-old daughter, Abigail Paris (based on Betty Parris).
 She and her twelve-year-old cousin, Bridget Pope (based on Abigail Williams), begin to exhibit what he perceives as demonic behavior.
 Indigenous neighbors who used to visit the household begin avoiding it and Matthew Paris searches for an explanation.
-He interrogates Tituba, an Indigenous household servant whom he has enslaved and who lives in the household with her husband, John Indian.
+He interrogates Tituba, an enslaved Indigenous household servant who lives in the household with her husband, John Indian.
 Paris accuses Tituba of witchcraft, and she is arrested, tortured, convicted, and executed.
 While undergoing torture, she implicates Sarah Good of the same crime in her confession.

 Reverend George Burroughs appears at Good's trial.
 Of mixed European and Indigenous American ancestry and upbringing, Burroughs is a Puritan minister who has been a widower twice.
 He witnessed the recent Battle of Fort Loyal while serving as minister in Falmouth (now Portland, Maine), but refused to take sides.
 He escaped injury by mingling into the crowd of Pequot warriors outside the fort, dressed and speaking as a Mohawk.
 Burroughs defends Good in court and criticizes colonial leaders of breaking treaties and waging unjust war with the Iroquois.
 Despite Burroughs's defense, Good is convicted and at her execution she proclaims her innocence and prophesies that other innocent victims will be executed.
 Rachel Dyer (a fictional character not based on any historical figures) appears in the crowd and shouts her support for Sarah Good.
 Rachel is described as a hunchback with red hair.
 She and her sister Mary Elizabeth Dyer are Quakers and granddaughters of Mary Dyer, the latter taking her middle name from Elizabeth Hutchinson.